-International Business Companies are vehicles often used for the business of making, processing, preparing or packaging within Barbados any product that is exclusively for export, broker, agent, dealer, seller, buyer or factor within Barbados of goods existing outside Barbados or of goods to be trans-shipped through or from Barbados, providing services which are to Barbados non-residents.
+International Business Companies are vehicles often used for the business of making, processing, preparing or packaging within Barbados any product that is exclusively for export, or for brokers, agents, dealers, sellers, buyers that provide services intended for non-residents of Barbados.

-Barbados has signed up the OECD’s Automatic Exchange of Information for tax purposes (AEoI) and is committed to undertake the first exchanges of information through Common Reporting Standard (CRS) in 2018.
+Barbados has signed the OECD’s Automatic Exchange of Information for tax purposes (AEoI) and committed to undertake the first exchanges of information through Common Reporting Standard (CRS) in 2018.

-All in all, Barbados International Business Companies are a powerful tool for international trade, commerce, manufacturing operations and holding company for both intellectual property and for investments in foreign subsidiaries, with low costs and minimum requirements.
+All in all, Barbadian International Business Companies are a powerful tools for international trade, commerce, manufacturing operations and holding company for both intellectual property and for investments in foreign subsidiaries, with low costs and minimum requirements.